Ejectors in Flare Gas Recovery Systems

 Since the commencement of Oil and Gas Production and advent of petroleum refineries, little importance was given to the generated flare gas mixtures.
 This gas was termed as waste gas and was collected in large diameter headers.
 The gas was then burned off and the combustion products were let off to the Atmosphere.

-Challenges in Recovery and Utilization of Flare Gases:
+Challenges in Flare Gas Recovery and Flare Gas Boosting:

-- Flare Gas mixtures are produced at low pressure.
+Flare Gas Recovery mixtures are produced at low pressure.
 For utilization they need to compressed to high pressures.

-- Flare Gases have a low molecular weight and hence tend to occupy large volumes.
+Flare Gas Boosting have a low molecular weight and hence tend to occupy large volumes.
 This increases the size of the involved equipment leading to more infrastructure cost.